Financial Aid for Transfer Students

 Monday – Friday, 8:30 a.m. to 5:00 p.m.

 Satisfactory Academic Progress (SAP)

-Progress is measured by two standards, the qualitative standard (GPA) and the quantitative standard (66.66% pace of completion).
+Progress is measured by two standards, the qualitative standard (GPA) and the quantitative standard (66.66% pace of completion and maximum time frame).

 Transfer Students pay close attention to the Maximum Time Frame

 There is a maximum time frame allowed to complete each academic program.
 A student is eligible to receive financial aid for a maximum number of overall attempted hours.
 A Student is ineligible at the evaluation point where it is indicated he/she will exceed max timeframe.
 Not at the point when he/she actually will reach the max timeframe.
 The student is not meeting SAP due to exceeding the max timeframe because he/she has more hours to earn than what is allowed to graduate within the maximum timeframe.